-Ami Canaan Mann’s musical drama makes you believe in this little philosophy.
+Ami Canaan Mann’s “Jackie & Ryan” is a musical drama makes you believe the little philosophies of life.
 What if everything in life can be decided by asking yourself two simple questions.
-Consider life to be a long journey which you are travelling through and just ask yourself: What should be my next move, my next stop?
+Consider life to be a long journey which you are traveling through and just ask yourself: What should be my next move, my next stop?
 And once you get the answer to that, just take everything that you think is needed and work on a tactic to reach there.

-Final Verdict: Jackie & Ryan is not a must see.
+Jackie & Ryan is not a must-see.
 It’s about a pair of struggling people trying hard to make everything alright.
-But its takes all the right turns sliding away the clichés like the snow on a Utah highway.
+But it takes all the right turns sliding away from the clichés like the snow on a Utah highway.